COVID-19 has just launched millions of people into the world’s largest work-from-home experiment.

 If you don’t give yourself the break time you need: your brain will take one for you.
 Worse still, the quality of your work will start to suffer.

 To ensure you’re regularly taking restful breaks, we recommend you follow a simple on/off working structure.
-This means working for a specific amount of time, then taking a short break.
+This means working for a specific amount of time, then taking a short break that requires you to get up and move your body, like a quick yoga routine or something.

 The Pomodoro Method